 $ htop

-6. Check memory information from the proc file system.
+6. Check detailed memory statistics from the kernel using the /proc file system.

 $ cat /proc/meminfo